-Dr. Weina Cong, Senior Scientific Director
+Dr. Weina Cong, VP of Research & Development

 Dr. Cong joined Melior in 2016.
-She has more than 15 years of experience in metabolic diseases including diabetes, fatty liver disease, NASH and obesity and built extensive experience in fibrotic diseases especially liver fibrosis and pulmonary fibrosis.
+She has more than 18 years of experience in metabolic diseases including diabetes, fatty liver disease, NASH and obesity and built extensive experience in fibrotic diseases especially liver fibrosis and pulmonary fibrosis.